Transformative leaders equip people to advance the church’s mission.

 Leading our institutions to be more like cities and less like corporations »

 Cities have a vibrant core, permeable boundaries and strong networks.
-That word can help us think about the mindsets to shape in our institutions: cultivation, imagination, trust, improvisation, excellence and sustainability, writes L. Gregory Jones, theologian and former dean of Duke Divinity School.
+That word can help us think about the mindsets to shape in our institutions: cultivation, imagination, trust, improvisation, excellence and sustainability, writes L. Gregory Jones, theologian and dean of Duke Divinity School.

 The ironies of leadership: The one we all follow was crowned with thorns »